Huskies vs. Gaels: First Round Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Iona: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 4 UConn Huskies (25-8) are 9.5-point favorites to advance to the second round of the NCAA Tournament when they meet the No. 13 Iona Gaels (27-7) on Friday, tipping off at 4:30 PM on TBS.
-Here's everything you need to know about this 4-13 matchup before filling out your bracket.
-The matchup has a point total of 141.5.
+The No. 4 seed UConn Huskies (25-8) are a 9.5-point favorite in the opening round of the NCAA Tournament against the No. 13 seed Iona Gaels (27-7) on Friday at MVP Arena.
+The contest begins at 4:30 PM on TBS.
+Here are insights into this West Region 4-13 matchup to help you fill out your bracket.
+The point total for the matchup is set at 141.5.

 UConn vs. Iona Odds & Info